The Best Content Management System on the Planet

 WordPress is the best content management system (CMS) on the planet.
 Period.
 Full Stop.
 End of Story.
 There are a lot of reasons why that is, but let’s start with what it is.

 Broadly speaking, WordPress is a highly accessible content management that separates your content (stored in a database) from your website’s design (controlled by a theme).

 Its mission is to ‘democratize publishing’.
 A lofty goal, no doubt.
 But one that is backed by a billion-dollar enterprise (Automattic Inc.) and thousands of developers, supported in nearly every language, used in virtually every industry.
 Oh, and did I mention that it’s free?

 It’s also more popular than ever.
 In fact, nearly a third of all websites worldwide use WordPress, which is growing.

 Why do we love WordPress?

-If your business is thinking about a new website, then you’ll need to choose a content management system (CMS) or website builder.
+If your business is considering a new website, you’ll need to choose a content management system (CMS) or website builder.